Chia-Network/chia-docs/docs/rpc-reference/full-node.md

 ---
+sidebar_label: Full Node
-title: Full Node API
+title: Full Node RPCs
-slug: /full-node-api
+slug: /full-node-rpcs
 ---

 The full node RPC API is exposed by the full node, by default on port 8555.
 This port must not be exposed publicly for